 Increase seniors access to healthcare, enhance independent living, and reduce isolation primarily through transportation and visitation.

 The Community Services Partnership program started to provide elders with various services via volunteers.
-Some of the services include friendly visiting, transportation, telephone reassurance, light housekeeping, light chores, computer instruction and commodity surplus food delivery.
-All of the services are provided to the elderly, FREE OF CHARGE.
+Some of the services included friendly visiting, transportation, telephone reassurance, light housekeeping, light chores, computer instruction and commodity surplus food delivery.
+All of the services were provided to the elderly, FREE OF CHARGE.

 The partnership originally covered five North Country communities; Dalton, Jefferson, Lancaster, Twin Mountain and Whitefield.
 In 1999, with the receipt of Faith in Action monies, three more towns were added to the service area; Bethlehem, Groveton and Littleton.

 In January of 2005, Caleb moved from the Highland House Apartments to 38 King’s Square and in 2014 Caleb moved to it’s current location 16 Highland Street in the same building as McIntyre Apartments.
-The organization has one full time employee; an Executive Director and two part-time employees; a transportation coordinator and an outreach representative.
-The organization is overseen by a Board of Directors and utilizes over 50 Caleb Volunteers to provide over 150 North Country elders with services.
+The organization has one full time employee; an Executive Director, one part-time employee; a volunteer coordinator and one Operation ABLE employee; an administrative assistant.
+The organization is overseen by a Board of Directors and utilizes over 50 Caleb Volunteers to provide over 125 North Country seniors with services.